Augmented pseudo-marginal Metropolis-Hastings for partially observed diffusion processes

 \section{Applications}

 We consider three applications of increasing complexity.
 All algorithms are coded in R and were run on a desktop computer with an Intel quad-core CPU.
-For all experiments, we compare the performance of competing algorithms using minimum (over each parameter chain and for aCPMMH, state chain) effective sample size per second (mESS/s).
+For all experiments, we compare the performance of competing algorithms using minimum (over each parameter chain and for aCPMMH, $x^o$ chain) effective sample size per second (mESS/s).
 Effective sample size (ESS) is the number of independent and identically distributed samples from the target that would produce an estimator with the same variance as the auto-correlated MCMC output.
-We computed ESS using the R coda package, details of which can be found in \cite{Plummer06}.
-We report CPU time based on the main monitoring runs and note that CPU cost of tuning was small relative to the cost of the main run (and typically less than $10\%$ of the reported CPU time).
+We computed ESS using the R coda package, details of which can be found in \cite{Plummer06}. {When running CPMMH and aCPMMH with $\rho>0$ we set $\rho=0.99$.
+This pragmatic choice promotes good mixing in the $\theta$ chain (for CPMMH and aCPMMH) and $x^o$ chain (for aCPMMH) while allowing the auxiliary variables to mix on a scale comparable to $\theta$ and $x^o$.} We report CPU time based on the main monitoring runs and note that CPU cost of tuning was small relative to the cost of the main run (and typically less than $10\%$ of the reported CPU time).
 For all experiments (unless stated otherwise) we used a discretisation of $\Delta\tau=0.2$ which we found gave a good balance between accuracy (in the sense of limiting discretisation bias) and computational performance.